kubedb/website/content/docs/v2025.7.31/guides/README.md

 # Guides

 Guides to show you how to perform tasks with KubeDB:
+- [Cassandra](/docs/v2025.7.31/guides/cassandra/README).
+Shows how to manage Cassandra using KubeDB.
 - [Druid](/docs/v2025.7.31/guides/druid/README).
 Shows how to manage Druid using KubeDB.
 - [Elasticsearch](/docs/v2025.7.31/guides/elasticsearch/README).
 Shows how to manage Elasticsearch & OpenSearch using KubeDB.
 - [Kafka](/docs/v2025.7.31/guides/kafka/README).
 Shows how to manage Kafka using KubeDB.